 Is this available in the UK?

-The Human Fertilisation & Embryology Authority (HFEA), which regulates fertility clinics and related research in the UK, states the following about fertility preservation for young cancer patients:
+The Human Fertilisation and Embryology Authority (HFEA), which regulates fertility clinics and related research in the UK, states the following about fertility preservation for young cancer patients:

 "Pre-pubertal patients who undergo medical treatment which may affect their future fertility may have the option of tissue freezing.
 This may be an option for young patients who are unable to produce mature sperm and eggs to preserve their future fertility.